WorldDownTown/RangeSeekSlider/README.md

 Each handle in the slider has a label above it showing the current selected value.
 If you change number format, update each properties of `NumberFormatter`.
 By default, this is displayed as a decimal format.

 #### `hideLabels`
 When set to `true` the labels above the slider controls will be hidden.
-Default is false.
+Default is `false`.

+#### `labelsFixed`
+Fixes the labels above the slider controls.
+If `true`, labels will be fixed to both ends.
+Otherwise labels will move with the handles.
+Default is `false`.

 #### `minDistance`
 The minimum distance the two selected slider values must be apart.
 Default is `0.0`.